camerondugan/camerondugan.com/_posts/2022-01-25-end-of-thinking.md

 tags: writing sci-fi thinking
 ---

 The following logic has been brewing in the back of my brain for a few years.
-Not all of it I personally believe, but a good amount of it seems to be a little bit insightful.
+Not all of it I personally believe, but a good amount of it seems to be a little bit insightful. **A work of fiction.**

 ### The End of Thinking: